Choosing where to study

 Student-run sports at university

 You can get involved in university sports through student sports clubs or intramural leagues where you compete against other teams within your university.
-Team sports are great for finding the motivation to keep fit as well as giving you the chance to widen your circle of friends.
-What's on offer comes at different levels: intramural sports, social and recreational sports, and health and wellbeing or lifestyle activities.
+The opportunities available to you will depend on your uni.
+They may include intramural leagues, social and recreational sports (where you can just drop in), and health and wellbeing or lifestyle activities.

 Intramural leagues